Online Reporting System E-Plan

 Misclassifying Substances

-• Be sure to check the EPA list of lists to double check if chemicals stored at your facility are an extremely hazardous substance (EHS).
+• Be sure to check the EPA list of lists to double check if chemicals stored at your facility are or contain an extremely hazardous substance (EHS).

 Failing to Keep Up-To-Date with Changes in Regulations